fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 Fledge logs into the system syslog, mainly warnings and errors and in some circumstances rows of severity information.
 The name of the north instance should be used to extract just the logs about the PI-Server integration, as in this example:

-screen short from the Fledge GUI
+screenshot from the Fledge GUI

 |img_003|